blt04/puppet-rvm/README.markdown

 ### An error "Could not find a default provider for rvm\_system\_ruby" prevents puppet from running.

 This means that puppet cannot find the `/usr/local/rvm/bin/rvm` command.
 Currently, Puppet does not support making a provider suitable using another resource (late-binding).
-When initializing a new server, I usually:
+You can avoid this error by surrounding your rvm configuration in an if block:

-1. Comment out any `rvm_system_ruby` stanzas, leaving only `include rvm::system`.
+    if $rvm_installed == "true" {
-2. Run the puppet agent once manually.
-This will install RVM.
+        rvm_system_ruby ...
-3. Uncomment the `rvm_system_ruby` stanzas.
+    }

-4. Rerun the puppet agent.
-This will install Ruby using RVM.
+Do not surround `include rvm::system` in the if block, as this is used to install RVM.

-If anyone has any suggestions on how to improve this, please let me know!
+Note:  When setting up a new box, the puppet agent will install RVM on it's first run and Ruby on its second run.

 ### Some packages/libraries I don't want or need are installed (e.g. build-essential, libc6-dev, libxml2-dev).